- How to understand what your audience wants so you can create and share the right content to reach them.

 - What is a call to action that would drive them to click?

 - What results should they expect to see after they read your content?

 - Statistics, numbers, and quotes.

+Write Compelling Social Media MessagesThe first step in creating compelling social media messages involves tapping into the emotional side of your audience.
+It's at this point that you're going to dig deep and think about what's in it for them?
 Let's say for example that I wrote a blog post on creating inspiring Instagram content.
 I'd think about what my readers are going to get after they finish reading the blog post.
 That might include:

 - How to think outside-the-box to execute more creative Instagram campaigns.